 he got some dinner.

 Andy was a free-lance copy and re-write editor.
 When asked, he told people that his occupation was “reader”; it was the most fitting description of those various activities that he did for a living.
-It was the best description he could think of to end the conversation.
+It was also the best description he could think of to end the conversation.
+He hated talking about himself.

 was a throwback to the inglorious days of the local greasy spoon: a diner from the 40s, redecorated in the 70s, but certainly not upgraded since then.
 Andy made a habit of eating there whenever Evelyn would go out of town to visit her sisters.
 When he walked in, he saw that the tables were empty.
 There were some familiar faces at the counter, however, people he had seen around town, although none that Andy would consider a friend.
 He sat down a stool away from a bearded older man who was methodically devouring his plate of meatloaf and mashed potatoes.